Just 15 minutes is needed to create one of the yummiest, low-carb eggplant side dishes out there!

 Low Carb Broiled Eggplant with Spicy Soy Glaze (Just 15 Minutes!)

-- 1 small Japanese or Chinese eggplant 12 ounces after sliced
+- 1 medium Japanese or Chinese eggplant, 12 ounces after sliced

 - salt to season